veit/jupyter-tutorial/docs/productive/git/jupyter-config.rst

     $ nbstrip_jq example.ipynb > stripped.ipynb

 #.
-If you start with an already existing notebook, you should first add a
+If you start with an existing notebook, you should first add a ``filter``
-   ``filter`` commit by simply reading in the newly filtered version of your notebook without the unwanted metadata.
-After you have added the notebook with  ``git add``, you can see whether the filter has really worked with
-    ``git diff --cached``  before you do ``git commit -m 'filter'``.
+   commit by simply reading in the newly filtered version of your notebook without the unwanted metadata.
+After you have added the notebook with ``git add``, you can see whether the filter has really worked with ``git diff --cached``  before you do ``git commit -m 'filter'``.

 #.
 If you want to use this filter for all Git repositories, you can also
    configure your Git globally: